 (IF NOT CURRENTLY MARRIED, SKIP TO Q. 414)

+411. As of the end of last month, did your spouse hold an individual Keogh account or an Individual Retirement Account called an IRA?

 (CIRCLE CODE IN COLUMN 1)

 (IF NO TO Q. 411, CIRCLE CODE 2 AND SKIP TO Q. 414)

+412. What do you estimate is the total value of all your spouse's accounts at the end of last month?
+(RECORD IN COLUMN 2)

+413. How much has your spouse received in payments or withdrawn from these accounts during the last three months, that is, from (MONTH) through (REFERENCE MONTH)?
+(RECORD IN COLUMN 3)

 (PROBE TO BE SURE YOU HAVE AMOUNT FOR THREE MONTHS IF TIME PERIOD IS NOT MENTIONED)